python/cpython/Doc/faq/library.rst

 ..
 XXX curses *is* built by default, isn't it?

-For Unix variants: The standard Python source distribution comes with a curses module in the :source:`Modules` subdirectory, though it's not compiled by default.
+For Unix variants the standard Python source distribution comes with a curses module in the :source:`Modules` subdirectory, though it's not compiled by default.
 (Note that this is not available in the Windows distribution -- there is no curses module for Windows.)